French Family Association

 Died in Virginia, 1686

-á The 6 Generations of George Masons, showing the French marriage.
-This chart also shows the Taliaferro family which was prominent in the FFA Chart #36.
+[13] The 6 Generations of George Masons, showing the French marriage.
+This chart also shows the Taliaferro family who were prominent in the FFA Chart #36.